Blizzard Entertainment: Unreleased and future games

 Pax Imperia II was originally announced as a title to be published by Blizzard.
-Blizzard eventually dropped Pax Imperia II, though, when it decided it might be in conflict with their other space strategy project, which became known as StarCraft.
+Blizzard eventually dropped Pax Imperia II, though, when it decided it might be in conflict with its other space strategy project, which became known as StarCraft.
 THQ eventually contracted with Heliotrope and released the game in 1997 as Pax Imperia: Eminent Domain.

 The company announced in January 2022 that it was near release of another new intellectual property, named Odyssey according to Bloomberg News, a survival game that had been at work at the studio for nearly six years before its cancellation in 2024.
 Bloomberg stated that the game's origins came from World of Warcraft developer Craig Amai, and was originally prototyped using the Unreal Engine, which Blizzard licensed from Epic Games.
 When the game was revealed in 2022, about 100 employees were working on it, but around the same time, there was effort to switch from Unreal to Synapse, Blizzard's engine used for mobile games, though artists continued to develop assets in Unreal.
 Near when Microsoft completed its acquisition of Activision Blizzard, there was an internal belief that they would be able to bring on more developers to complete the transition to Synapse and have the game ready for a 2026 release, but with the culling of 1,900 staff from Microsoft Gaming in January 2024, the game's development was cancelled.